-Connecting generators in parallel increases the power capacity, control in load management, ease of maintenance, and redundancy.
+Connecting generators in parallel increases the power capacity, balances the load, makes for ease of maintenance, and provides management of redundancy.
 The process involves the physical connection of two or more diesel generators, and the synchronisation of their load outputs.

 Advantages of Synchronised Generator systems

 Increased reliability and redundancy: Improving reliability and redundancy for both critical and non-critical loads.
 The system ensures that there is always constant power to critical loads, and if one of the generators fails, the load is supplied by the other one or more parallel unit.

 Low cost of power generation: Cost of generation obviously increases with generator size and is noticeably more above 600KW.
 Using several small generators becomes more economical than a single large generator.

 More control and savings on generating costs: The total amount of power supplied from several small generators is equal to the power supplied by one large unit.
 However, there is more control and balancing in the smaller generators.
 One can balance the load over the different circuits and decide on the power to generate at any time based on the load.

 The parallel system can achieve huge savings when all generators are operated above 75% of their rated load.
 This is the point at which generators use the minimum fuel.